How to Remove Dust and Scratches From Film Scans

 You should also understand that there are some levels of damage that can not be repaired.
 For example, if you apply the healing brush tool too much, the quality of the fill-in textures degrades up to the point of becoming a solid colour — which is a serious loss of detail.

-2. Choose your candidates.
+II) Choose your candidates.

 If your film is damaged as badly as some of the examples in this article, it could take you an entire day — or longer — to clean up an entire 36 exp. roll.
 Thus if you have different plans, consider selecting only the important few pictures for the job (whatever your measure of importance might be).

-If digitally restoring negatives is your long-term project, consider averaging your recorded clean-up time per negative and then budgeting the number of hours you plan to dedicate against the number of frames you have in the “to do” pile.
+If digitally restoring negatives is your long-term project, consider averaging your recorded clean-up time per negative and then budgeting the number of hours you plan to dedicate against the number of frames you have in the “to-do” pile.

-3. Consider your film size, print/display dimensions, and your audience’s viewing distance.
+III) Consider your film size, print/display dimensions, and your audience’s viewing distance.

 Now that you’ve selected your candidates, you’ll need to decide the amount of effort required for each.